NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 by Alejandro de la Vega, Julio Peraza, Kendra Oudyk, Ross Blair

-!!! important ""
-We need your help!
+**TLDR: We need your help!
 We want to learn about why people use NeuroVault and how we can improve it to incentivize uploading, data re-use and keep up with changes in the field.
-NeuroVault is a community tool: please take a few minutes to tell what it should look like!
+[Please take a few minutes to tell what it should look like](https://tally.so/forms/wLP2Oj)!**

 It's hard to believe, but it's been over 10 years since NeuroVault was first launched.

 In 2013, at the [Neurosynth Hackathon](https://web.archive.org/web/20131202224713/http://hackathon.neurosynth.org/) in Boulder, Colorado, Chris Gorgolewski furiously typed away at his laptop, and three days later with the help of lots of coffee and Tal Yarkoni's ever watchful gaze, NeuroVault was born!

-The mission from the beginning was simple: to provide a place where researchers can publicly store and share unthresholded statistical maps, parcellations, and atlases produced by MRI and PET studies.
+The mission was simple: to provide a place where researchers can publicly store and share unthresholded statistical maps, parcellations, and atlases produced by MRI and PET studies.

-The reason?
-Neuroimaging studies are very costly, yet they are often underpowered, and statistical results are summarized into static figures and thresholded peak coordinates buried in articles, discarding a wide range of valuable information.
+*The reason?* Neuroimaging studies are expensive, but they're often underpowered, and statistical results are summarized into static figures and thresholded peak coordinates buried in articles, discarding a wide range of valuable information.
 Although the field of neuroimaging has significantly advanced since 2013--with notably larger *and* deeper samples becoming more common-- the core mission of NeuroVault to enable public sharing of neuroimaging results remains equally relevant.

 As an attendee of that hackathon in Boulder (in fact, it was my very first one!), I'm happy to say that nearly 11 years later, **NeuroVault is very much alive and well**.
-NeuroVault is visited by *nearly 30,000 users a year*, and boasts a *staggering 269,934 images!* contributed by 3,216 unique users!
-Today, NeuroVault is sustained through collaborative community efforts spearheaded by Russ Poldrack's lab, with Ross Blair as the primary maintainer.
+NeuroVault is visited by *nearly 30,000 users a year*, and boasts a *staggering 269,934 images* contributed by 3,216 unique users!

-At this point, it's important to ask in what ways NeuroVault has succeeded and failed, and how we can continue to improve the platform to maximize its impacts that it remains abreast of changes in the field and useful to researchers for another decade.
-Please take our short survey to share your thoughts on what the future of NeuroVault should look like!
+I want to take some time to dive into this wealth of data to understand it, and ask *in what ways NeuroVault has succeeded, and how we can continue to improve the platform to make sure the next decade of data sharing is even better than the last*.

 Now let's dive into some numbers!